On the kinematic cosmic dipole tension: Application to concrete examples

 The evolution dipole is almost $6$ times smaller than the cosmological part and it is negative.
 This is due to the fact that the source distribution is peaked around redshift $2$, where the evolution bias $f_{\rm evol}$ changes sign.
 The contributions below and above redshift $2$ therefore partially cancel out, resulting in a small negative contribution.
 From Fig.~\ref{fig:magnification_bias}, we can immediately guess that for a source distribution that would be peaked at lower redshift, where the number of quasars rapidly decreases, the evolution dipole would be significantly larger and positive.
 Summing the three contributions we predict that the observed quasar count kinematical dipole should be

 The intrinsic dipole contamination can be estimated using CLASS \citep{Blas:2011rf}.
-Assuming that the bias of the eBOSS quasars evolves as $b(z)=1.2/D(z)$~\citep{Wang:2020ibf}, where $D(z)$ is the linear growth rate we obtain $\sqrt{\langle\mathcal{D}\e{int}^2\rangle} = 0.0003$, which is an order of magnitude smaller than the kinematic dipole.
+Assuming that the bias of the eBOSS quasars evolves as $b(z)=1.2/D(z)$~\citep{Wang:2020ibf}, where $D(z)$ is the linear growth rate we obtain $\sqrt{\langle\mathcal{D}\e{int}^2\rangle} = 0.0003$, which is about a third of the kinematic dipole.
 The subsample of quasars used to measure the evolution bias and magnification bias contains only 13'876 sources.
 However one can assume that these quantities are representative of the full sample and use all 343'708 quasars to measure the dipole.
 In this case the shot noise contamination is $\sqrt{\langle\mathcal{D}\e{sn}^2\rangle} = 0.0018$.
-This is of the same order of magnitude as the expected signal in Eq.~\eqref{eq:DkineBOSS}.
+This is larger than the expected signal in Eq.~\eqref{eq:DkineBOSS}.
 Moreover, since the sky coverage is relatively small: $f_{\rm sky}=0.12$, it may be challenging to find a dipolar pattern in the data.
 This indicates that the eBOSS quasars sample is probably too small to allow for a robust detection of the kinematic dipole.